The 10 best plants for Bees and Butterflies

 There are over 200 species of Cotoneaster in the genus, evergreen and deciduous, ranging in size from ground cover to a medium-sized tree.
 Illustrated is Cotoneaster franchetii, evergreen or semi-evergreen it grows to around 2.-2.5m with an upright habit.

-Oregano is an aromatic herb plant, very attractive to butterflies and pollinators.
-It is perennial, and keeps its woody stems all winter.
-It needs to cut back in the spring, allowing the fresh growth to come through.
+Another top plant for pollinators, Oregano is an aromatic herb plant, which is very attractive to butterflies and pollinators.
+It is perennial and keeps its woody stems all winter.
+Cut back in the spring, allowing the fresh growth to come through.

-Oregano is tough, grow anywhere, tolerant of most conditions, and fully hardy.
+Oregano is a tough, grow-anywhere plant.
+It is tolerant of most conditions and fully hardy.
 It tends to sprawl in the border, and can be checked by the Chelsea Chop.
-I have also seen it to good effect, where several plants are together, made into topiary clipped into ball shapes, (see below).
-This variety is Origanum vulgare, and its only drawback is the extent to which is self seeds.
-Oregano can be grown in a container and is suitable for growing on a balcony.
+This variety is Origanum vulgare, and its only drawback is the extent to which is self-seeds.
+Oregano is suitable for growing on a balcony, and you can grow it in a container.

 Many of our favourite bee friendly plants need full sun, so here is a welcome exception.
 Persicaria amplexicaulis will grow in semishade and in moisture retentive, damp or even boggy soil.